-Sitting directly opposite the Alexander Nevsky Cathedral is Toompea Castle, the centrepiece of Upper Town.
-This castle has always been the seat of power for the region of Estonia ever since it was raised in the early 13th century.
-Tradition states that whoever’s flag flies from the Tall Hermann Tower of the castle rules the region.
-No surprise then that Toompea Castle is the home to Estonia’s parliament today and the Estonian flag is raised daily.
+Directly opposite the Alexander Nevsky Cathedral stands Toompea Castle, the centerpiece of the Upper Town.
+This castle has been the seat of power for the region of Estonia ever since it was raised in the early 13th century.
+Tradition states that the owner of the flag flying from the castle’s Tall Hermann Tower rules the region, so it’s no surprise that Toompea Castle is now home to Estonia’s parliament and the Estonian flag is raised daily.

 Depending on where you admire the castle from, you’ll see what it may have looked like at a certain point in its history.
-For instance, from below the hill Toompea Castle has quite a medieval appearance, while its main façade up close more reflects its 18th-century look.
+For instance, it has quite a medieval appearance from below the hill, while its main facade more reflects its 18th-century look up close.

 Kohtuotsa and Patkuli Viewpoints

-Want to see the city of Tallinn from above?
+Want to see the city from above?
 Then find your way to the balcony viewing platforms of Kohtuotsa and Patkuli along Toompea.
 The Kohtuotsa platform offers views squarely across the Lower Town’s rooftops and Tallinn beyond the Old Town walls.
-Patkuli platform, on the other hand, shows the towers along the town walls holding back the lush trees of Tornide väljak park.
+The Patkuli platform shows the towers along the town walls holding back the lush trees of the Towers Square Park (Tornide Väljak).

-Last but not least, the KGB Museum is found inside the Viru Hotel.
-Learn what it was like in Tallinn under USSR rule, in what was once the secret offices of the KGB.
+To cap off the day, find the KGB Museum inside Hotel Viru.
+In what was once the secret offices of the KGB, you’ll learn what Tallinn was like under USSR rule.
 With a guided tour booked in advance, you can learn what information the KGB kept on citizens and how it would spy on foreign guests of this hotel.

 Have More Than 24 Hours in Tallinn?

-If you do have more than 1 day in Tallinn or find yourself done with the above Tallinn itinerary early, there’s more of the city to explore.
-With more time, you can take your Tallinn trip beyond the historic city center and explore some different, interesting parts of the city.
+If you have more than one day in Tallinn or finish the itinerary early, you can always explore more of the city.
+With more time, you can take your Tallinn trip beyond the historic center to some other interesting parts of the city.